Richard Henyard: Crimes

 Lewis survived, however, and several hours later regained consciousness and went to a nearby house for help.
 The occupants contacted the police and Lewis collapsed and waited for the officers to arrive.
 As Henyard and Smalls drove away from the scene of the shooting, Jamilya and Jasmine Lewis repeatedly pleaded for their mother.
 Henyard pulled the car over after a short period of time and removed the girls from the car.
 Henyard and Smalls took the girls away from the road, out of the clear view of passersby, and Henyard killed the girls; Jamilya was shot through the top of her head while Jasmine was shot in her left eye.
 Henyard and Smalls then threw their bodies into some brush over a fence.

 Smalls, Henyard, and a third individual arrived at the home of Bryant Smith in a blue car.
 Henyard boasted about raping and killing Lewis, unaware that she was still alive.
 He also showed Smith the gun he used.
 Later that evening, Henyard went by the Smalls' residence where Colinda Smalls, Alfonza's sister, noticed blood on Henyard's hands.
 Henyard told her the blood was from a minor knife accident.

-On January 31, the next day, Henyard's aunt, Linda Miller, agreed to drive him to Smalls' residence so that Henyard could speak with Smalls.
-Henyard made a trip to the Eustis Police Department that same Sunday claiming to have information concerning the Lewis case.
+On January 31, the next day, Henyard's aunt, Linda Miller, agreed to drive him to Smalls' residence so Henyard could speak with Smalls.
+Henyard went to the Eustis Police Department that same Sunday claiming to have information concerning the Lewis case.
 He offered knowledge of the crime, and claimed that he was present at the scene of the crime.
 Henyard's initial story pointed to Smalls and another individual as the perpetrators.
-However, when an officer noticed blood spots on Henyard's socks, he admitted to kidnapping, raping and shooting Lewis, yet maintained that he did not shoot her daughters.
+However, when an officer noticed blood spots on Henyard's socks, he admitted to kidnapping, raping and shooting Lewis, but denied shooting her daughters.
 The police apprehended Smalls and discovered the murder weapon after a search of his bedroom.

 Another teenager, 16-year-old Manuel Yon Jr., was arrested for providing Henyard and Smalls with a change of clothes after the murders.